.

 radioactivity.noun,.plural.radioactivities

-spontaneous alteration of the nuclei of radioactive atoms, accompanied by the emission of radiation either directly from unstable.atomic.nuclei or as a consequence of a nuclear reaction; 3 types of radioactive radiation: alpha particles, beta particles, and gamma rays
+spontaneous alteration of the nuclei of radioactive atoms, accompanied by the emission of radiation either directly from unstable.atomic.nuclei or as a consequence of a nuclear reaction; 3 types of radioactive radiation are alpha particles, beta particles, and gamma rays; why are some substances radioactive?

 radioactive.adjective